 14) Am I already protected after the first vaccination dose?

-Yes and No. Immediately after the first dose you are not protected at all, it takes about two weeks until a ~80% reduction of COVID-19 cases is reached with the Pfizer vaccine.
+Yes and No. Immediately after the first dose you are not protected at all, it takes about two weeks until a ~80% reduction of COVID-19 cases is reached with the Pfizer vaccine, and 74% reduction with the Sputnik V vaccine.
 In general, after this type of vaccination, if a second dose is not given after 3 to 6 weeks, the protection will slowly decline.
-For the Moderna, Sputnik V, and Oxford vaccines these data are not available yet.
+For the Moderna, and Oxford vaccines these data are not available yet.

 15) When should vaccination be postponed?